-Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.
+Affiliate links in this post will be clearly marked with a *.
+Clicking one of these links means I earn a discount or receive payment.

 It would be hypocritical of me to limit screen time

 Whether it is checking my email, speaking to a client on the phone or dealing with a website downtime issue I’m never far from my phone.
 I think it would be very hypocritical of me to tell my daughter that screen time is the Devil and tell her why she can’t use it.
 Probably from behind my MacBook screen!

-The tablet helps my daughter to learn
+The tablet helps my daughters to learn

 My sanity is intact (just!) by not having a limit on screen time

 Sometimes I need a break.
 Daisy is a very smart girl, and as such, she spends almost all of her day asking to help me with every chore I complete, or wanting to work with me if I need to get work done.
 I’m happy to oblige and help her learn, but sometimes I need a break.

-We can bond while using the tablet together
+We can bond while spending time together

-I meet my daughter’s needs while she is on the tablet
+I meet my children’s needs

 For me I think to limit screen time would just put another unnecessary bit of pressure on myself.
 Some days Daisy won’t use the tablet at all.
 On other days she may use it for 2 or 3 hours throughout the day.